 - The Communications Service will manage and monitor the project. - Project management arrangements should be set up including monitoring arrangements and a mechanism for formally briefing the Board and all other stakeholders involved on both progress and what action to take should they be unhappy with any situation that may develop. - There should be a clear understanding of the use of material gathered and assurance that it is fit for the intended purpose. - A location agreement should be drawn up setting out ground rules prior to filming. - Arrangements should be agreed for the security of material gathered during the project and for the disposal of material which is recorded but not transmitted for any reason.
-The latter must be such as to ensure any further use of the material is impossible. - The relevant media consent forms are completed and recorded as appropriate for patients, patient visitors / carers, staff, and volunteers. - Data protection and Caldicott Guardian rules must be applied to the Hospital's satisfaction. - Procedures apply to ensure the suitability of the media staff involved to enter Hospital premises in line with the Hospital's policies for recruiting its own staff.
+The latter must be such as to ensure any further use of the material is impossible. - The relevant media consent forms are completed and recorded as appropriate for patients, patient visitors / carers, staff, and volunteers. - Data protection and Caldicott Guardian rules must be applied to the Hospital's satisfaction. - Procedures are in place to ensure that media personnel entering the Hospital meet the same criteria / standards required for the recruitment of Hospital staff, in accordance with the Hospital's policies.

-- There should be a formal briefing for media staff on relevant Hospital policies and procedures, and how they must adhere to them. - An appropriate person must be nominated to escort crews / reporters at all times to oversee the situation and protect everyone on site. - Legal advice should be obtained on whether it is appropriate for costs incurred to be charged to the media company. - Formal documentation should be developed on the proposal and arrangements between the Hospital and the media organisation this should incorporate the points above. - At the conclusion of the project there should be a formal debriefing for staff and formal reports to the Board. - Guidance on 'Making and using visual and audio recordings of patients' should be read and understood.
-This is available on the Intranet under Departments / Communications.
+- There should be a formal briefing for media staff on relevant Hospital policies and procedures, and how they must adhere to them. - An appropriate escort must be nominated to accompany crews / reporters at all times to oversee the situation and protect everyone on site.
+This is likely to be a member of staff from both Security and Communications. - Legal advice should be obtained on whether it is appropriate for costs incurred to be charged to the media company. - Formal documentation should be developed on the proposal and arrangements between the Hospital and the media organisation this should incorporate the points above. - At the conclusion of the project there should be a formal debriefing for staff and formal reports to the Board.